The abstract art revolution transformed the art world to its very core.

 All of a sudden, new forms sprung up all over the world each with an eclectic style that had its quirks.
 Instead of lavish portraits, we saw all sorts of different shapes, colour combinations each conveying a unique message.

-This has made abstract art a much-discussed topic both within art critic circles and the general public.
+This has made abstract wall art a much-discussed topic both within art critic circles and the general public.

 There is always one element that shines in any abstract art piece: there is always a meaning.